 As coaches, effective managers of people use the problems and challenges that come up on the job as opportunities to build skills, behaviours and motivation for each individual within their team.

 A manager with the attitude of a coach, doesn’t just solve work problems.
 They use these opportunities to develop strengths and competencies in their people.

 If this coaching approach doesn’t work with an individual, then the manager has the legitimate right to step into performance management, with no surprises from the individual.

 Let’s look forward to the time when performance management is no longer seens as the annual review and ranking process.
 As W. Edwards Deming said (below) “merit rating is alluring for managers, the effect is exactly the opposite of what we expect”.
-And it is is completely eradicated and replaced by regular coaching for performance.
+And it is is completely eradicated and replaced by regular coaching for performance one-on-ones.
 Feedback sessions where there is transparency and trust, with the manager focusing the team on improving their performance.
 A genuine human approach to our work.
 A win-win-win, don’t you think?